TeamHG-Memex/Formasaurus/README.rst

 ============

 Formasaurus requires scipy, numpy, scikit-learn and lxml to work.

-To install Formasaurus with all these dependencies run
+First, make sure numpy is installed.
+Then, to install Formasaurus with all its other dependencies run

 ::